ansar-z-khan/EyeWatch/README.md

 # EyeWatch

 ## Overview
 EyeWatch is an iOS app that uses computer vision on the iOS device for medical purposes.
+Specifically this mobile application is designed to test for binocular cordination(eyes moving in sync).
+If a patient does not have binocular cordination it could be a sign of many potetential medical conditions such as concussions.

 ## Developers